Why build with Peressin Pools?

-These days its easier then ever to save on a swimming poll’s energy costs.
+These days it’s easier than ever to save on a swimming pool’s energy costs.
 Enclosures, pool covers, and pump and lighting timers can all pay for themselves in energy savings in a short amount of time.

 Do you want a water feature?

-Elegant waterfalls, spouting scones and bubbling fountains, are quite popular.
+Elegant waterfalls and bubbling fountains are quite popular.
 If you’re interested in adding a few jets to your swimming pool, it’s best to do it during the initial construction.
 Retrofitting can be tricky (and sometimes impossible, depending on your swimming pool and what you want done) without a major remodel.
 It also costs more than twice as much, typically, to install water features after the fact.

 Safety in mind

-Beyond any required fencing your local council requires, consider what other safety measures you’ll want to have in place.
+Beyond any fencing your local council requires, consider what other safety measures you’ll want to have in place.
 Swimming pools can be equipped with alarms to alert you when someone or something enters the water.
-Childproof locks on gats and security alarms on windows t the backyard are also considerations.
+Childproof locks on gates and security alarms on windows in the backyard are also considerations.

 The fun stuff

-As the swimming pool nears completion, it’s time to enjoy yourself be gathering all those extras that make pool ownership fun.
+As the swimming pool nears completion, it’s time to enjoy yourself by gathering all those extras that make pool ownership fun.
 Toys, games floats, swimsuits, patio furniture, you name it.

 Don’t forget to throw a big bash to celebrate your new swimming pool.
 Get the BBQ ready, invite the kids’ friends (and a few of your own) over, and break into your swimming pool in style!